 Sweetwater Canyon Truck Trail

-Heartbreak Ridge is a great trail.
-It begins at the Cactus Flats Staging Area and then travels a few miles down Smarts Ranch (3N03).
-3N03 is a very easy dirt road that travels Joshua and pine trees.
+Heartbreak Ridge is a great trail that begins at the Cactus Flats Staging Area then travels a few miles down Smarts Ranch (3N03).

 Mortero to Jojoba Wash